aisingapore/PeekingDuck/docs/source/training_pipeline/02_configuring_training_parameters/use_case/02a_image_classification.rst

    .. tab:: PyTorch

         | Refer to `Torch Metrics <https://torchmetrics.readthedocs.io/en/stable/all-metrics.html>`_ documentation for more metrics you can use and their details.
-        | Values listed here are taken from the torch metrics api.
+        | Values listed here are taken from the torch metrics API.
 It is important to note that the values are case-sensitive.
         | The table below shows the default metrics: